temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal env: Manage environments

 Environments manage key-value presets, auto-configuring Temporal CLI options for you.
-Set up distinct environments like "dev" and "prod" for convenience.
+You can set up distinct environments like "dev" and "prod" for convenience.
 For example:

 ```
 temporal env set \